-Figure 4: Box plots of the annual prevalence of infectious adults in a herd of 110 cows during the 25th year after Mycobacterium avium subsp. paratuberculosis introduction depending on the rate of exposure of calves to adults (Expa) and the time spent by calves in individual pens (TimInd).
-A: Adult to calf exposure only reduced during the individual housing (from birth till moving to a group pen); B: Adult to calf exposure reduced from birth till weaning.
+Figure 4: Box plots of the annual prevalence of infectious adults in the 25th year after Mycobacterium avium subsp. paratuberculosis (Map) introduction according to the rate of exposure of calves to adults (Exp) and to the time spent by calves in individual pens (TimInd).
+Outputs of a Map transmission model in infected dairy herds of 110 cows.
+A: Adult to calf exposure is only reduced during the individual housing period (from birth to moving to a group pen); B: Adult to calf exposure is reduced from birth to weaning.
 The quartiles are represented by horizontal lines.
 The whiskers indicate maximum and minimum values of the simulated distributions that are less than 1.5 IQR lower or higher than the first or the third quartiles, respectively.
 Simulated values outside the ends of the whiskers are indicated by a dot.
 Mean value is represented by a star